 If you find a good deal, the application process is quick and easy, especially when there are no medical underwriting questions.

-Washington allows supplement eligibility all year; this means that anyone could be applying at any time and receive coverage.
+Washington allows supplement eligibility all year; this means that anyone could apply at any time and receive coverage.
 This also means that rates in Washington for supplements are much higher.

 Now you’re an expert with Guaranteed Issue situations!
 What you need to know is how underwriting is done through the carriers.